PM520-Spring2022/Week7--MetropolisForNormals/README.md

 * You can construct (almost) independent samples by sub-sampling your iterations, sampling every nth iteration.
 * Explore how the choice of n you need to use to get independent sub-samples varies as a function of c above.

-The file MetropolisNormalPseudocode continas psuedocode for this problem.
+The file MetropolisNormalPseudocode contains psuedocode for this problem.

 ## Part 2